-How do I hold gold & silver in an IRA using BullionVault?1
+How do I hold gold, silver, platinum & palladium in an IRA using BullionVault?

-Through a Self-Directed IRA you can invest in gold and silver for your retirement.
-The IRS specifies the form and other requirements to make gold and silver allowable in an IRA.
+Through a Self-Directed IRA you can invest in gold, silver, platinum and palladium for your retirement.i The IRS specifies the form and other requirements to make gold, silver, platinum and palladium allowable in an IRA.ii

-Commonly taken steps to holding gold & silver in an IRA
+Commonly taken steps to holding gold, silver, platinum & palladium in an IRA

-Find an IRA Custodian or Administrator who offers the ability to hold gold and silver in an IRA.
+Find an IRA Custodian or Administrator who offers the ability to hold gold, silver, platinum and palladium in an IRA.
 Several providers already work with BullionVault on behalf of their clients.
-Some are listed below3.
+Some are listed here.
 We recommend you do your own due diligence to ensure the Custodian or Administrator you choose meets your personal requirements as well as the relevant IRS Requirements.iii

 - Open an IRA account with your selected Custodian or Administrator and fund it via transfer, rollover and/or annual IRA contribution.